BeeQuantAI/platform_api/README.md

    Password: CORE_ADMIN
    ```

-7 (optional).
-Stop and remove the container: (you need to run step 3 again once you remove it):
+6. (optional) Stop and remove the container: (you need to run step 3 again once you remove it):
    ```
    docker stop bqCore
    docker rm bqCore
    ```

-## To run the backend within the docker container:
+## To run the backend within the docker container:(optional)
 Follow these steps to get the backend up and running inside a Docker container.

 1. Pre-request: